 ***It's important to use ground meat that is no more than 85% lean.
 The fat adds a smooth tenderness to the texture of the chili.
 If you're concerned about the fat content, you can always drain off some of the fat from the meat right after you cook it, and just before you add the spices.***

-Now it's time to enjoy this meat-lovers chili creation!
+Now it's time to enjoy this meat-lovers chili recipe!

 Gather your ingredients, follow the cooking steps, and then sit back, prop your feet up, and savor the masterpiece that you have created - Texas-style chili.